 .D5 - combination of letters and numbers that often represent the author's last name; presented on the shelf in alphabetical then decimal order

 E539 - second combination of letters and numbers to further refine; not always present

 2006 - year of publication; presented chronologically on the shelf

-When you are looking for a book, always start with the top line of the call number.
+When you are looking for a print book in our libraries, always start with the top line of the call number.
 Remember, books are arranged alphabetically by this top line.
 For example, all BR numbers are together, after BP and before BS, and all B’s come after all combinations of A and before all combinations of C, like this: